Links on Android Authority may earn us a commission. Learn more.

 - My page: This tab is where users can edit their Samsung Health app profile.
 Add your gender, height, weight, and birth date to calculate important values like calories burned and heart rate ranges.
 You can also set your typical daily activity level on a scale of one to four.
 Beyond your basic profile, the My page tab provides big picture data like weekly summaries, personal bests, and earned badges.

-You can access an overflow menu from any of the tabs above by tapping the three horizontal dots in the top right corner of your screen.
+You can access the app’s overflow menu from any of the tabs above by tapping the three horizontal dots in the top right corner of your screen.
 This menu includes four options additional options:

-- For you: For you is where you will find weekly summaries of your tracking results including activity and sleep data.
+- For you: For you is where you will find weekly summaries of your tracked results including activity and sleep data.

-- Notices: Notices is where you will find updates from the Samsung team including changes within the app and information about Samsung Health content.
+- Notices: Here you will find updates from the Samsung team including changes within the app and information about Samsung Health content.